 if the Fair Work Commission is unable to resolve the dispute at the first stage, the Fair Work Commission may then arbitrate the dispute within its jurisdiction to arbitrate under the Act; and

 make a determination that is binding on the parties.

+Note: If Fair Work Commission arbitrates the dispute, it may also use the powers that are available to it under the Act.
+A decision that Fair Work Commission makes when arbitrating a dispute is a decision for the purpose of Div 3 of Part 5.1 of the Act.
+Therefore, an appeal may be made against the decision.

 While the parties are trying to resolve the dispute using the procedures in this term an employee must: